top of page

 Understanding Biodynamic Agriculture

-Biodynamic farming builds on organic principles but adds layers of spiritual and cosmic awareness.
-It was developed from the ideas of Rudolf Steiner, who believed that farms and gardens should be treated as whole, self-sustaining organisms.
+Put simply, Biodynamic farming builds on organic principles but adds layers of spiritual and cosmic awareness too.
+As I mentioned, it was developed from the ideas of Rudolf Steiner, who believed that farms and gardens should be treated as whole, self-sustaining organisms.
 This means looking beyond just soil and plants to include the relationships between animals, plants, soil, and cosmic forces.
+It's not whoo-hoo - it's natural science where plants are supported naturally, life returns to the soil as rich layers or humus are built back into it, communities grow just as their plant yields grow, food growers are empowered and liberated from the greed, control and dependence of an agro-business gone mad.

-The goal is to create a balanced ecosystem where life forces are strong and soil fertility is maintained naturally.
-Biodynamic practices encourage farmers and gardeners to observe and work with natural cycles, including the phases of the moon and planetary influences.
+The goal is simple, to create a balanced ecosystem where life forces are strong and soil fertility is maintained naturally.
+Biodynamic practices include re-wilding and organic practice but go one step further to encourage farmers and gardeners to observe and work with natural cycles, including the phases of the moon and planetary influences.

 Key Biodynamic Preparations and Their Uses

-One of the most distinctive features of biodynamic farming is the use of special preparations made from natural materials.
-These are applied in very small amounts but are believed to have powerful effects on soil and plant health.
+One of the most distinctive features of biodynamic farming is the use of special preparations made from natural materials instead of chemicals.
+These are similar to homeopathic remedies and applied in very small amounts but are believed to have powerful effects on soil and plant health.

 • Horn Manure (Preparation 500)